sybrew/the-seo-framework/readme.txt

 On your post overview pages, you'll find color-coded guidelines.
 They suggest how to improve your pages as you hover over them with your mouse cursor.
 For example, when your titles are unbranded or when WordPress blocks indexing.
 Instinctively, touch-and keyboard navigation is also supported.

 * **It includes exceptional support.**
 We don't outsource our support.
 We're here for you.
-Feel free to drop by [our support forums](https://wordpress.org/support/plugin/autodescription/) at any time to ask a question.
-More than 1400 inquiries have been answered personally, typically within 48 hours in the past five years.
+Feel free to drop by [our support channels](https://theseoframework.com/support/) at any time to ask a question.
+More than 5000 inquiries have been answered personally in the past nine years, typically within 72 hours.

 * **It leaves no room for errors.**
 We focus on the quality of features you need over the quantity on features you don't.
 This trait makes this plugin unique, faster, more accurate, nearly bug-free, and more sustainable.
 The added benefit is that your site is unlikely to get penalized by search engines.
 We won't steer you into writing unnatural content or allow you to trick search engines.